Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: The Proposed Method

 \subsection{Detail Enhancement Stage}

 Based on the refined image structures in the first stage, we leverage adversarial training to enhance the fine details without introducing further randomness.
-While it is common to employ an additional module for enhancement \cite{resshift, dr2}, we adopt a more efficient approach by fine-tuning the already existing VAE decoder.
+While it is common to employ an additional module for enhancement \cite{resshift, dr2}, we adopt a more efficient approach by fine-tuning the already existed VAE decoder.
 This is motivated by previous findings \cite{zhu2023designing, dr2, luo2023image} that the VAE decoder has redundancy and untapped potential.
-In specific, we reuse the VAE decoder for decoding latent features as well as enhancing details.
-The training loss remains the same as that of VAE \cite{vae}.
-Remarkably, this simple strategy achieves outstanding performance, as demonstrated in our ablation study in Sec. \ref{sec:Ablation} as well as in Fig. \ref{fig1}.
+In specific, we reuse the VAE decoder to decode latent features and enhance details.
+The training loss is the same as that of VAE \cite{vae}.
+Remarkably, this simple strategy achieves outstanding performance, as demonstrated in our ablation study in Sec. \ref{sec:Ablation} and in Fig. \ref{fig1}.